 • Trauma cover on both parents provides a lump sum if either is diagnosed with a serious illness

-Growing Family Planning
+Growing Family and Education Planning

 • Future insurability options let you increase cover when a new child arrives without new medical underwriting